So, you have confirmed that you have a rat in your house!

 Get To Know The Rat Route

-Learning which routes the Rat is taking to travel around your house gives you a big advantage, especially when it comes to setting traps for it!
+Learning which routes the rat is taking to travel around your house gives you a big advantage, especially when it comes to setting rat traps for it!

 Consider Different Traps

-There are a few different ways of trapping a Rat, let’s take a look at the most common, and the most effective:
+There are a few different ways to get rid of rats.
+One of those is by using a rat trap.
+Let’s take a look at the most common, and the most effective:

-Snap traps are by far my favorite way of catching a Rat.
+Snap traps are one of my favorite rodent control tools.
+They are good for both rats and mice.
 I am not one for being kind, that’s for sure.

-Bait boxes work slightly differently.
-They act to lure the Rat in and trap it for you to dispose of later.
+Bait stations work slightly differently.
+They act to lure the rat in and trap it for you to dispose of later.
+Perfect for rat control!

-You can either have a snap trap inside the bait box, or poison.
-As soon as the Rat enters the bait box it trapped.
+You can either have a snap trap inside the bait station or poison.
+As soon as the rat enters the bait box it is trapped.
+Using a bait box that the rat cannot escape from is a responsible way of using rat poison too.

-Bait boxes are a great way of ensuring the Rat does not disappear into your cavity walls to die from the poison!
+Bait stations are a great way of ensuring the rat does not disappear into your cavity walls to die from the poison!
 That can be very costly.

 Prepare For Battle